SEO TIPS: Search Engine Optimization vs. Website Usability

 Mike Moran posted an article on Search Engine Guide today discussing a common folly in perspective regarding SEO, that being, optimizing a web page for search engines opposed to customer interaction.
 While this is an issue which can arise in SEO, in this post, I would like to comment on a sister subject, the tug of war that can occur between search engine optimization and website usability.

 When you are optimizing a site for search, the search marketer’s is often enticed to pull out all the stops.
-I mean let’s face it, search engine optimization is competitive and a few keywords in the right place can sometimes make a big difference.
-But one very important item to keep in mind is usability.
-If the implementation of your SEO is at all misleading, and causes the usability of the site to diminish, then visitors will bounce from your pages and your conversions will most likely go down.
-Also, eventually your rankings will slip.
+I mean, let’s face it, search engine optimization is competitive, and a few keywords in the right place can sometimes make a big difference.
+But one critical item to keep in mind is usability.
+If the implementation of your SEO is at all misleading and causes the usability of the site to diminish, then visitors will bounce from your pages, and your conversions will most likely go down.
+Also, eventually, your rankings will slip.

 In SEO, just like in life, honesty is the best policy.
 If you try to cut corners by not thoroughly thinking through an SEO strategy that makes sense for both the website users and the search engines, your site will suffer.
 This is really what Mike Morgan is hinting at in his post.
 Take a look at this excerpt below:

-In my talk Friday, I posed a list of things to do for improving your search marketing campaign:
+In my talk Friday, I posted a list of things to do for improving your search marketing campaign: